• Skip to main content

 That’s a great question.
 And I don’t know that I have the best answer for that one, but there are a few things to consider.

-If you’re on HubSpot, if you don’t have a dedicated IP and you’re just using HubSpot as is, then technically you’re getting the benefit of HubSpot’s trusted IP.
+If you’re on HubSpot and don’t have a dedicated IP and are just using HubSpot as is, then technically, you’re getting the benefit of HubSpot’s trusted IP.

 But HubSpot will quarantine you if you mess with that and start getting really bad engagement, high bounce rates, or too many spam reports.
-Because so many customers rely on HubSpot’s good deliverability, if somebody comes in and they start messing with that, HubSpot’s going to quarantine you and they’re going to require you to get a dedicated IP.
+Because so many customers rely on HubSpot’s good deliverability, if someone comes in and starts messing with that, HubSpot will quarantine you and require a dedicated IP.

 That said, dedicated IP’s need to be warmed up.
-So generally speaking, that’s something that you need to also just start slowly with.
+So, generally speaking, you need to start slowly with that as well.
 It’s nothing that you can just throw 10,000 contacts at right away.
-It would still have to be intentionally, meaningfully, slowly warmed up so that you’re teaching the email providers that you are, again, legitimate, that you have good content and that you’re not just trying to spam everybody.
+It would still have to be intentionally, meaningfully, slowly warmed up so that you’re teaching the email providers that you are, again, legitimate, that you have good content, and that you’re not just trying to spam everybody.

 And oh, by the way, forgot to mention, there are AI tools in HubSpot now that can help with things like generating good subject lines and better content overall, so leverage plenty of A/B testing until you find what works for you.

-Test in small groups to see what is getting engagement, what is not getting engagement.
-Use the tools that HubSpot provides so that you’re not just throwing spaghetti, but that you are collecting as much data as you can to make a better decision on the next campaign.
+Test in small groups to see what is getting engagement and what is not.
+Use the tools HubSpot provides so you’re not just throwing spaghetti; you are collecting as much data as possible to make a better decision for the next campaign.

 Carrie Gallagher